Energy-dynamics interplay in temporal networks triggers explosive synchronization: interplay between energy and synchronization

-\Th{Let us now investigate the relationship between the collective dynamics on the nodes and the network structure.
+Let us now investigate the relationship between the collective dynamics on the nodes and the network structure.
 To this end, Fig.~\ref{fig3} presents the average link density $D$ \cite{bedru2020big} (defined in Eq.~\ref{eq::eqd}) as a function of the coupling strength $\epsilon$ for different values of the connectivity threshold $\delta$.

 This measure captures how the network structure evolves as a function of the system dynamics.
-Numerical analysis shows that the evolution of $D$ with respect to $\epsilon$ closely mirrors the behavior of the order parameter shown in Fig.~\ref{fig2}.
-This similarity stems from the fact that the network structure—specifically the number of connections—is directly influenced by the systems’ energy.
-When the network is in an incoherent (unsynchronized) state, the oscillators exhibit disparate and generally high energy values, leading to fewer links between them (sparse network and very low $D$).
-In contrast, as the oscillators synchronize, their energies converge, resulting in a sharp increase in connectivity and hence in $D$, which tends toward 1.
-Moreover, the increase in $D$ with $\epsilon$ confirms that energy indeed modulates the network structure.
+Numerical analysis reveals that the evolution of $D$ with respect to $\epsilon$ closely mirrors the behavior of the order parameter shown in Fig.~\ref{fig2}.
+This similarity arises because the network topology—specifically the number of effective connections—is directly governed by the oscillators’ energies.
+When the network is in an incoherent (unsynchronized) state, the oscillators display disparate and typically high energy values, and as a consequence, only a small number of pairs satisfy the connection criterion, leading to a sparse network and very low values of $D$.
+In contrast, as synchronization progressively emerges, the oscillators’ energies become closer and more homogeneous.
+This energetic alignment allows more connections to form, producing a rapid increase in network density and thus in $D$, which approaches unity in the fully synchronized regime.
+Therefore, the monotonic increase of $D$ with $\epsilon$ provides direct evidence that the energy distribution dynamically reshapes the network structure.
+This result indicates the strong interplay between dynamics and topology: the coupling strength not only drives collective synchronization but also reorganizes the underlying connectivity, reinforcing the transition from a sparse, incoherent regime to a dense, coherent state.